What you should know about charcoal tablets for dogs

 Also available in powder form

 The coal can also be used in Powder form buy.
 This can be perfectly mixed with wet food with a decent proportion of sauce.
-Should your quadruped take this so the better!
+Should your dog eat this way, all the better.

 Also, you should make sure to give him the charcoal tablets not to be administered with prohibited foods.
 Say chocolate or leftovers containing garlic, chives, etc. are therefore strictly prohibited!